Ruth1993/thesis/README.md

 Install instructions:
 - git clone https://github.com/Ruth1993/thesis.git
-- Install libscapi as on: https://github.com/cryptobiu/libscapi/blob/master/build_scripts/INSTALL.md.
+- Install libscapi as on: https://github.com/cryptobiu/libscapi/tree/dev.
+If it does not compile, please try https://github.com/Ruth1993/libscapi
 - To check if the installation was successful, build and run the tests as on: https://biulibscapi.readthedocs.io/en/latest/install.html

 For the installation of the malicious key release protocol, please carry out the additional steps: